Understanding Neurocognitive Injuries After a Crash in Georgia

 Proving a Brain Injury Claim

 Insurance companies often dispute claims involving traumatic brain injury (TBI) because symptoms can be delayed or difficult to measure.
 Victims must show medical proof linking the crash to their cognitive impairment or emotional changes.
-Brain imaging, neuropsychological tests, and detailed medical records help establish evidence of injury.
-An Atlanta personal injury lawyer can gather these records and consult medical experts to support the claim.
+Brain imaging, neuropsychological tests, and detailed medical records help establish evidence of a neurocognitive injury.
+A personal injury lawyer from our team can gather these records and consult medical experts to support the claim.

 Compensation for Cognitive and Emotional Harm

 A successful claim can recover costs for medical treatment, therapy, and long-term care.
-Victims may also seek payment for lost wages, rehabilitation expenses, and diminished quality of life due to memory loss or reduced thinking skills.
+Victims may also seek payment for lost wages, rehabilitation expenses, and diminished quality of life resulting from memory loss or reduced cognitive functioning.
 Georgia law allows recovery for both economic and non-economic damages when a traumatic event leads to permanent brain damage.

 Georgia Statute of Limitations